marionebl/jaketrent-blog/content/post/jquery-plugin-safesubmit.md

   - "jquery"
   - "plugins"
 description: Jquery gives a great, easy-to-use mechanism for extending its API and creating your own plugins.
 For stuff that looks like it could be useful generally, yo
-keywords: ajax, javascript, jquery, plugins
+metaKeywords: ajax, javascript, jquery, plugins
 published: true
 ---